Netatwork-de/gulp-i18n-update-localization-ids/README.md

 + x `<number>` - A number that should be included in the id.
 + returns `<string>` - Any string matching `/^[a-z0-9_.-]+$/`.

+### `options.keyAttribute = 't'`
+Optional.
+Specify the attribute for storing localization keys.

 ### `options.encoding = 'utf8'`
 Optional.
-Specify the encoding to use for de- and encoding files.<br>
+Specify the encoding to use for de- and encoding files.

 <br>